Azure/azure-api-management-devops-resource-kit/README.md

 You can report bugs or submit feature requests in the [repository's Issues section](https://github.com/Azure/azure-api-management-devops-resource-kit/issues).

-Azure API Management DevOps resourceKit has limited "assited support".
-You can also use [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-api-management-devops-resource-kit) with the `azure-api-management-devops-resource-kit` tag.
+Azure API Management DevOps resource kit has limited "assited support".
+You can use [GitHub Discussions](https://github.com/Azure/azure-api-management-devops-resource-kit/discussions/new) or [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-api-management-devops-resource-kit) with the `azure-api-management-devops-resource-kit` tag.

 We welcome and appreciate community contributions.
 Refer to the [contribution guidelines](https://github.com/Azure/azure-api-management-devops-resource-kit#contributing) for more information.